Two Curves, One Price: Pricing & Hedging Interest Rate Derivatives Decoupling Forwarding and Discounting Yield Curves: Double-Curve Pricing Hedging Interest Rate Derivatives

 \subsection{Hedging}

-Hedging within the multi-curve framework implies taking account multiple bootstrapping and hedging instruments.
-We assume to have a portfolio $\Pi $ filled with a variety of interest rate derivatives with different underlying rate tenors.
-The first issue is how to calculate the delta sensitivity of $ \Pi $.
-In principle, the answer is straightforward: having recognized interest-rates with different tenors as different underlyings, and having constructed multiple yield curves $\mathbf{\complement }=\left\{ \complement _{d},\complement _{f}^{1},...,\complement _{f}^{N}\right\} $ using homogeneous market instruments, we must coherently calculate the sensitivity with respect to the market rate $\mathbf{r}^{B}=\left\{ r_{1}^{B},...,r_{N_{B}}^{B}\right\} $ of \textit{each} bootstrapping instrument\footnote{ with the obvious caveat of avoiding double counting of those instruments eventually appearing in more than one curve (3M Futures for instance could appear both in $\complement _{d}$ and in $\complement _{f}^{3M}$curves).},
+Hedging within the multi-curve framework implies taking into account multiple bootstrapping and hedging instruments.
+We assume to have a portfolio $\Pi$ filled with a variety of interest rate derivatives with different underlying rate tenors.
+The first issue is how to calculate the delta sensitivity of $\Pi $.
+In principle, the answer is straightforward: having recognized interest-rates with different tenors as different underlyings, and having constructed $N_C$ multiple yield curves $\mathbf{\complement }=\left\{ \complement_{d},\complement_{f}^{1},...,\complement_{f}^{N}\right\}$ using homogeneous market instruments, we must coherently calculate the sensitivity with respect to the corresponding market rates $\mathbf{r}^{B}=\left\{\mathbf{r}_d^B,\mathbf{r}_{f_1}^B,...,\mathbf{r}_{f_N}^B \right\}$ of \emph{each} bootstrapping instrument of \emph{each} curve\footnote{with the obvious caveat of avoiding double counting of those instruments eventually appearing in more than one curve (3M Futures for instance could appear both in $\complement_{d}$ and in $\complement_{f}^{3M}$curves).},